Community of Practice: Anti-Racism

 Center for Engaged Pedagogy | Community of Practice: Anti-Racism | Academic Year 2022-2023

-In October, the Center for Engaged Pedagogy will begin hosting its annual community of practice on anti-racism.
-This year’s meetings will focus on anti-racist frameworks for reproductive justice, trans inclusion, and climate.
+In October, the Center for Engaged Pedagogy began hosting its annual community of practice on anti-racism.
+This year’s meetings focused on anti-racist frameworks for reproductive justice, trans inclusion, and climate.
 These are three large topics that are connected to campus-wide pedagogical initiatives and that are prominent in higher education today.
-We will spend two months on each.
-One of those months will be devoted to discussions of readings, videos, and podcasts, while the other will take the form of a workshop where instructors collaboratively develop pedagogical practices, curricular projects, and strategies that move between engaging the classroom and engaging the broader world.
+We spent two months on each.
+One of those months was devoted to discussions of readings, videos, and podcasts, while the other took the form of a workshop where instructors collaboratively develop pedagogical practices, curricular projects, and strategies that moved between engaging the classroom and engaging the broader world.
 All Barnard instructors are welcome to join.

 Schedule